-I thought I was already doing so well by constantly recycling and making sure I organize everything correctly.
+I thought I was already doing so well by continually recycling and making sure I organize everything correctly.
 But that’s not enough.
 Not only should I try to produce less trash, but I should try to recycle less, too.

 Disclaimer: I’m not perfect, and I do not plan to go super hardcore into it.
 I do, however, want to do what I can.
 Every little thing counts, and I’d rather leave this earth knowing that I did my part in helping preserve it.
 Because of my minimalism journey, in the beginning, I already was doing a few things that I would consider zero waste, but now I want to do even more!
 This is my journey of converting my life and my home to zero waste, to the best of my ability, and maybe you’ll be inspired to start, too.

 Make My Own Almond Milk

 Not only do I make my own almond milk, but I use glass bottles or reuse old milk bottle to store it.
-This way, I’m not buying plastic jugs (even though I know they are recyclable), and I even save a little bit of money when grocery shopping (bonus!).
+This way, I’m not buying plastic jugs (even though I know they are recyclable), and I an excellent save a little bit of money when grocery shopping (bonus!).

 Homemade Ice Tea + Juices

 By making my own beverages, I don’t have to purchase any that are packaged in plastic, such as soda and juices.
 I use loose leaf tea to make iced beverages, and I get to choose from a variety of flavours and control how sweet I want them to be.
 I use a tea steeper rather than tea bags, and fill them in glass bottles.
 This not only saves money, but no plastic is involved.
 I would consider that a win situation.

 Use Containers + Jars for Basic Pantry Items